Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Introduction

 \subsection{Related Works}

-\paragraph{COCO with Static Regret Guarantees:} In the definition of static regret, one uses a fixed benchmark which is feasible for all constraints.
-Most of the early works on the constrained OCO problem considered the case where the constraint functions are fixed throughout.
-The main motivation behind this line of work was to design computationally efficient first-order algorithms that avoid projecting onto the fixed constraint set \citep{mahdavi2012trading,jenatton2016adaptive,yu2020low, yuan2018online}.
-The more difficult problem of OCO with time-varying adversarial constraints was considered by \cite{neely2017online,yi2022regret}, albeit with a restrictive Slater's condition assumption, which assumes that all constraints are strictly satisfied by a positive margin at the fixed benchmark.
-Without the Slater's condition assumption, \cite{guo2022online} obtained a $O(\sqrt{T})$ static regret and $O(T^{\nicefrac{3}{4}})$ CCV bound via an online primal-dual algorithm.
-Recently, \cite{sinha2024optimal} proposed a minimax-optimal algorithm that yields $O(\sqrt{T})$ regret and $\tilde{O}(\sqrt{T})$ CCV using adaptive online gradient descent (OGD) on a sequence of surrogate cost functions which linearly combine the cost and constraint functions via an exponential Lyapunov potential. \citet{lekeufack2024optimistic} extended their algorithm to the optimistic setting where the learner has access to some predictions for the cost functions. \paragraph{COCO with Dynamic Regret Guarantees:} In the dynamic regret metric, the performance of the online policy is compared against a sequence of time-varying comparators.
-The seminal work of \cite{zinkevich2003online} showed us that the standard OGD policy achieves a $\mathcal{O}((1+\mathcal{P}_T)\sqrt{T})$ universal dynamic regret for the standard OCO problem.
-However, this fell short of the $\Omega(\sqrt{(1+\mathcal{P}_T)T})$ lower bound established by \cite{zhang2018adaptive}, who further provided a novel algorithm \textsf{ADER} which matched the minimax lower bound.
+\paragraph{COCO with Static Regret Guarantees:} Static regret metric in the context of COCO uses a fixed benchmark which is assumed to be feasible for all constraints (see Assumption \ref{com-feas}).
+Early works on COCO focused on the setting where the constraint functions are fixed throughout.
+The main motivation behind this line of work is to design computationally efficient first-order algorithms that avoid projecting onto the fixed constraint set \citep{mahdavi2012trading,jenatton2016adaptive,yu2020low, yuan2018online}. \citet{mannor2009online, yu2017online, sinha2023banditq} considered the problem with stochastic constraints in both full and bandit feedback settings.
+The more difficult problem of COCO with time-varying adversarial constraints was considered by \cite{neely2017online,yi2022regret}.
+These papers additionally assume \emph{Slater's condition}, which is more restrictive than common feasibility.
+Slater's condition assumes that all constraints are strictly satisfied by a positive margin $\eta >0$ by a fixed benchmark.
+Using only the common feasibility assumption, \citet{guo2022online} proposed an online primal-dual algorithm that achieves $O(\sqrt{T})$ static regret and $O(T^{\nicefrac{3}{4}})$ CCV.
+More recently, \citet{sinha2024optimal} proposed the first minimax-optimal COCO algorithm that yields $O(\sqrt{T})$ static regret and $\tilde{O}(\sqrt{T})$ CCV.
+Their algorithm uses a Lipschitz-adaptive variant of the online gradient descent (OGD) subroutine on a sequence of surrogate cost functions which are constructed by linearly combining the cost and constraint functions via an exponential Lyapunov potential. \citet{lekeufack2024optimistic} extended their algorithm to the optimistic setting where the learner has access to unreliable predictions for the cost and constraint functions.
+Further works have provided more refined CCV guarantees \citep{sinha2025beyond, vaze2025osqrtt}. \paragraph{Dynamic Regret bounds in OCO:} In the dynamic regret metric, the performance of an online policy is compared against a sequence of time-varying benchmarks.
+The seminal work of \cite{zinkevich2003online} established that the standard OGD policy also achieves $\mathcal{O}((1+\mathcal{P}_T)\sqrt{T})$ universal dynamic regret for the standard OCO problem, where $\mathcal{P}_T$ is the path-length of the benchmark sequence.
+However, this fell short of the $\Omega(\sqrt{(1+\mathcal{P}_T)T})$ lower bound established by \cite{zhang2018adaptive}, who further proposed a novel algorithm, called \textsf{ADER}, which matched the minimax lower bound.
 Their algorithm employed the \textsf{Hedge} policy \citep{cesa2006prediction} to track experts, each running an instance of OGD with their own guesses of the path length.
-The \textsf{ADER} algorithm, however, needs the knowledge of the upper bound of the $\ell_\infty$ norms of the loss functions. \cite{zhao2020dynamic,zhao2024adaptivity} subsequently improved this bound by devising an ensemble learning algorithm which adapts to the smoothness and gradient variation of the loss functions. \cite{yang2016tracking} showed that OGD achieved $\mathcal{O}(\sqrt{(1+\mathcal{P}^\star_T)T})$ worst-case dynamic regret in the general case.
-Under more assumptions, better worst-case dynamic regret bounds were established by \cite{yang2016tracking,mokhtari2016online,zhang2017improved,besbes2015non, zhang2022simple,chen2017non}.
+The \textsf{ADER} algorithm, however, needs the knowledge of the upper bound of the $\ell_\infty$ norms of the loss functions. \cite{zhao2020dynamic,zhao2024adaptivity} subsequently improved this bound by devising an ensemble learning algorithm which adapts to the smoothness and gradient variation of the loss functions. \cite{yang2016tracking} showed that OGD achieves $\mathcal{O}(\sqrt{(1+\mathcal{P}^\star_T)T})$ worst-case dynamic regret in the general case, where $\mathcal{P}^\star_T$ is the path-length corresponding to the minimizers of the cost functions.
+Under additional structural assumptions, tighter worst-case dynamic regret bounds have now been established \citep{yang2016tracking,mokhtari2016online,zhang2017improved,besbes2015non, zhang2022simple,chen2017non}.